phue/rna_seq_kallisto1/readme.md

 **params.strand:** this parameter tells the pipeline what type of strand specificity your data has.
 This is decided by the kit used for library preparation.
 The most common type is "reverse first" (RF-strand), this means that the read (or the first read if paired) comes from the reverse strand.
 RF-strand is the default setting so **if you have "reverse first" strand specificity you do not need to change this parameter.** The other options are: fr-stand (read, or first read in paired data, comes from forward strand) and NULL for un-stranded data (e.g from SMART2)<br/>

 **params.anno_set:** which annotations you want to use.
+Options so far (more can be added on demand) are:
+1. "tair10".
+Uses genes from TAIR10.
+Default.
+2. "araport_genes".
+Uses genes from araport11.
-Options so far (more can be added on demand) are "tair10" and "araport11" and "tair10_TE" where "tair10" is the default and the "tair10_TE" was added on request by Maggie and Bhagyshree (contact them for details on what is included).
+3. "tair10_TE".
+This option was added on request by Maggie and Bhagyshree (contact them for details on what is included).
+4. "tair10_genes_TE".
+This  option was added on request by Ranjith (contact him for details on what is included).

+**params.filter:** this parameter allows you to filter away genes with few reads before you run the differential expression analysis.
+If the parameter is set to e.g. 10 this means that genes with less than 10 reads in all samples are removed.
+The default value is 0, meaning no filtering is done.

+**params.contrast:** If you follow the 'recommended project setup', then you **only need to change this if you want to skip the differential expression analysis step.** To skip this step set the params.contrast to 'NO_FILE'.

 In addition, if you have single read data, you might consider changing the following two parameters: